Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Representation Learning with Background Augmentations

-\subsection{Do background augmentations that encourage semantic focus increase performance?}
+\subsection{Do Background Augmentations that Encourage Semantic Focus Increase Performance?}

 Deep neural networks often rely on non-semantic, superficial features and thus may be easily misled by backgrounds.
 Nonetheless, these non-semantic features are often predictive at test time \citep{xiao2020noise, sehwag2020time, ilyas_neurips_2020_features_not_bugs}, so it is not a priori obvious whether background augmentations that encourage semantic focus on the foreground will benefit performance.
 We investigate this question by exploring the space of possible background augmentations.
-First, we study removing backgrounds {\em probabilistically}, where the strength of the augmentation is controlled by a parameter \prm, which sets the probability that the background is removed from the query or positive key.
+First, we study removing backgrounds {\em probabilistically}, where the strength of the augmentation is controlled by a parameter $p$, which sets the probability that the background is removed from the query or positive key.
 See Figure \ref{fig:schematic}, left for an example of the \bgrm~setting.

-Across SSL methods, we find that \bgrm~ substantially improves linear classification on ImageNet-1k, improving performance by 1-2\% (Table \ref{tab:gain_summary_imgnet}).
-For all methods, we found that it was important to set a moderate value for \prm~ between 0.1 and 0.3.
-However, despite its improved performance, because \bgrm~ introduces images with solid gray backgrounds, it induces a distribution shift between the unsupervised pre-training phase and the supervised downstream tasks which may limit performance improvements.
+Across SSL methods, we find that \bgrm~substantially improves linear classification on ImageNet, improving performance by $\sim$0.6-1.4\% (Table \ref{tab:gain_summary_imgnet_deepusps}).
+For all methods, we found that a moderate value of $p$ between 0.1 and 0.3 is generally a good setting.
+However, despite its improved performance, because \bgrm~introduces images with solid gray backgrounds, it induces a distribution shift between the unsupervised pre-training phase and the supervised downstream tasks which may limit performance improvements.
+Note that DiLo (\moco) is similar to \bgrm~applied \moco, but results only in a small gain of +0.2, while we obtain a 7$\times$ larger gain (and as we will show later, a 9$\times$ gain by developing an improved background augmentation method \bgswaps).